noncombatant/abc/README.md

 ## Documentation

 * [The Programming Language B](http://9p.io/cm/cs/who/dmr/bintro.html)
 * [B Reference by Ken Thompson](http://9p.io/cm/cs/who/dmr/kbman.html) describes a presumably earlier variant of B, which is slightly different from the one described above.
-The compiler cannot understand it, but I plan to implement a compatibility mode (the differences are minor).
+ABC cannot understand it, but a compatibility mode is possible (the differences are minor).

 ## Implementation